tritium21/node-irc-dcc/docs/api.rst

     `DCC.sendFile` does not do any disk IO -- it is your responsibility to open the file, and send the data.
 The library takes care of the CTCP messaging and establishing connections.

-    :param string to: The nick to send the file to.
+    :param string to: The nick to send the file to
-    :param string filename: The filename to send in the CTCP message.
+    :param string filename: The filename to send in the CTCP message
-    :param number length: The length of the file in bytes.
+    :param number length: The length of the file in bytes
     :param callback:
         .. js:function:: (err, connection, position)

             :param err: Error, if there is an error, null otherwise
-            :param connection: The `net.Socket` object.
+            :param connection: The `net.Socket` object
             :param number position: The offset from the start of the file to begin reading from